alankcf/alankcf/README.md

 ## About Me

 I am an first year Engineering Student at the University of British Columbia at Vancouver, BC!
-I expect to graduate by 2027.
-My interests include the applications of computers in transportation, security, and user experience.
-Outside of school, you'll probably catch me playing the piano, hiking, and exploring the West Coast.
-I appreciate your visit.
-Please feel free to reach out!
-I would love to connect.
+I would love for you to explore some of the things I've been up to, see what I've uploaded here, or reach out.

-## What I've Been Working On
+## What I've Been Doing

 #### :desktop_computer: [Personal Website](https://alankcf.github.io)